Where in the world are BIOME participants?

 Other Acronyms: SMB, MAA, PRIMUS and CourseSource

-I am a Science Educator in the Department of Biological Sciences at the University of Pittsburgh.
-I teach introductory biology courses and help future faculty develop their teaching skills.
-I'm on the leadership team of the QUBES project and I spend a lot of my time thinking about how to bring new teaching and learning resources into classrooms.
+I am the Director of Outreach and Strategic Engagement with the BioQUEST Curriculum Consortium.
+I have over 25 years of experience teaching introductory biology, ecology, and evolution courses.
+I'm also on the leadership team of the QUBES project and I spend a lot of my time thinking about how to bring new teaching and learning resources into classrooms.

 RCSB Protein Data Bank, Rutgers University

 I am a structural biologist, dedicated to promoting a molecular view of biology.
-I enjoy visualizing biomolecular structures, and learning about their interactions and functions.
+I enjoy visualizing biomolecular structures, learning about their interactions and understanding their functions in atomic detail.
 I am also interested in pedagogy, visual thinking and spatial reasoning.

 University of Montana Western